 The land border crossing between Thailand & Cambodia can be intimidating.
 Here’s a review of what to expect when crossing the border by bus.

-Bookaway's customers prefer Tourist Bus by Travel Mart
+Bookaway's customers prefer VIP Bus by Travel Mart

 369 Km (Air)